patai-okta/courtedge-ai-demo/docs/implementation-guide.md

 Create one authorization server per MCP API.
 Each represents a different domain of your business data.

+> **Important: User Login via the Org Authorization Server**
+>
+> Users must log in through the **Org Authorization Server** (not a Custom Authorization Server).
+>
+> This is required because the Okta AI SDK always performs Step 1 of the token exchange (ID Token → ID-JAG) at the Org AS.
+If users log in via a Custom AS, their ID token's issuer won't match, and the token exchange will fail.
+>
+> When configuring the frontend, set `NEXT_PUBLIC_OKTA_ISSUER` to just your Okta org URL (without an auth server ID in the path).

 #### 5.1 Sales MCP Authorization Server

 1. Navigate to **Security** → **API** → **Authorization Servers**